FBen3/FBen3/README.md

 ### Hi there 👋

-I like building and customizing tools to help me work 👨🏼‍💻
+I like building and customising tools to help me work 👨🏼‍💻
 I'm also interested in brain-computer interfaces 🧠💻

 <!--